tlcheah2/tlcheah2/README.md

 - ✍🏻 I love to share and consolidate my learning by writing blog post.
 I have written more than **84 articles** at [Medium](https://tekloon.medium.com/).

-- 😄 I can speak Chinese, Malay, Chinese and Cantonese.
+- 😄 I can speak English, Malay, Chinese and Cantonese.

 - 🌱 I am currently learning to use NestJS in production project.